astigmatism/expressjs-crazyerics/README.md

 emmake make -f ./Makefile platform=emscripten

 - If successful, you'll end up with a .bc file which represents byte-level code of the core.
-We can not use this when building RetroArch.
+We can now use this when building RetroArch.

 - Drop the .bc (one or several) into the ./dist-scripts/ folder in the RetroArch project.
 They'll now be directly alongside the dist-cores.sh file you'll run: